June 7-8, 2018, University at Buffalo Jacobs School of Medicine and Biomedical Sciences

 Science Exploration Day (March 22, 2017): GEM and Coalesce participated in this annual event for high school students.
 Over 1,000 high students visit UB’s North Campus for a day of hands-on STEM activities.
 Students who visited Coalesce learned about gel electrophoresis and pipetting.
 They were able to use their new-found skills to load their own bio-art gel.

 Sweet Home Central Schools Family Health Fair (March 11, 2017): This was the first annual Family Health Fair, held at Glendale Elementary.
 Dr. Small used Alex’s Antibiotics (Link to Alex’s Antibiotics on the lesson apge) to education families about the importance of proper antibiotic use.

-Genome Day (March 9, 2017): This is a partnership with the Buffalo Public Schools.
+Annual Genome Day: This is a partnership with the Buffalo Public Schools.
 Four hundred eighth grade students, from around the district, are able to visit UB CBLS and Roswell Park for a half day event.
 The students work in small groups with a student, staff, or faculty volunteer to learn about genetics and working in science.
 They participate in various activities, including extracting their own DNA and taking it home in a necklace.
 Over 50 volunteers make this day possible.
-The 4 annual Genome Day is scheduled for March 8, 2018.
+The 4th annual Genome Day is scheduled for March 8, 2018.
 Please contact Dr. Small if you are interested in volunteering.

 Sweet Home 5th Grade Science Congress (January 13, 2017): Fifth Grade students from the entire Sweet Home District gather once a year for this event.
 Students hear from a keynote speaker and spend the morning rotating through concurrent STEM sessions.
 Drs.
 Surtees and Small hosted a session with “Alex’s Antibiotics.”
 (Link to Alex’s Lesson).
 Students simulated how antibiotics work and why it is important to our health to use them responsibly.